-6.3 Interference with Scheduling Predictability of Other Applications
+6.3 Interference with Scheduling Predictability of Other Applications without the soft modem

 In order to understand the effects of long running ISRs and DPCs, we measured the wakeup latencies of a callback routine that uses Windows multimedia timers.
 The timers have been set to fire every millisecond and the routine is called with priority 31, the highest priority for a real-time thread.